 We value reading at Gilson College and recognise its importance in all aspects of positive development.
-D.E.A.R Time is an established 15-minute portion of each day in the Secondary school during which all students and staff read.
+Reading Time is an established 15-minute portion of each day in the Secondary school during which all students and staff read.
 It takes place after lunch and is not connected to any particular class but is an opportunity for all to indulge in some quality reading.

 There is an expectation that all students will bring a physical book (not digital) to read during this time and that the entire reading time will be spent in silent reading.
 The preference is that students choose their own books - either bringing one from home or borrowing from the library.
-These sessions add up to more than an hour of reading each week and have a very positive impact on the overall education of young minds.
+These sessions add up to more than an hour of reading each week and have a very positive impact on the overall education of young minds ge 14 Last modification: 2 May 2024 @ 10:16 AM Last modification: 2 May 2024 @ 10:16 AM Page 15